StrugRuiner/StrugRuiner/README.md

 - 👋 Hi, I’m @StrugRuiner
-- 👀 I’m interested in taper les gens pour vivre
+- 👀 I’m interested in WBA, WBC, IBF, WBO and Ring magazine Belt
-- 🌱 I’m currently learning 42
+- 🌱 I’m currently learning how to be the greatest
-- 💞️ I’m looking to collaborate hacker la nasa
+- 💞️ I’m looking to collaborate whith Noaya Inoue
-- 📫 How to reach me comment
+- 📫 How to reach me throw a jab sweep uppercut into left hook (u will miss don't try o)o)

 <!---
 StrugRuiner/StrugRuiner is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.